Strivin0311/llms-learning/models/foundation/tulu.md

 # Tulu
-*Here's some resources about Tulu*
+*Here're some resources about Tulu*

 #### Camels in a Changing Climate: Enhancing LM Adaptation with Tulu 2 [`UNREAD`]